-All non-conformances related to water quality will be managed and reported using the non-conformance function of the Project's document management system.
+All non - compliances related to water and air quality will be managed and reported using the non - compliance function of the Project's document management system.
 Each non-conformance event and follow-up action will be documented and traceable, including identification of key dates and responsible personnel.

-Additional details regarding corrective and preventative actions are outlined in the Project's Stage 2A EMS.
+Additional details regarding corrective and preventative actions are outlined in the Project's Stage 2A and Stage 2B EMS.

-The Department must be notified in writing to compliance@planning.nsw.gov.au within 7 days after the identification of any non-compliance issue.
-The notification must identify the development, including the application number, set out the condition of approval that the development is non-compliant with, the way in which it does not comply, the reasons for the non-compliance (if known) and what actions have been taken, or will be taken, to address the non -compliance.
+The Department must be notified in writing via the Department's Major Projects Website within seven days after the identification of any non - compliance issue.
+The notification must identify the development, including the application number, set out the condition of approval that the development is non - compliant with, the way in which it does not comply, the reasons for the non - compliance (if known) and what actions have been taken, or will be taken, to address the non - compliance.